Taulia experience center

 There are two menu items for the Invoice Upload feature that can be found under the Invoices shortcut link:

-1 - Upload Invoices: section where you can initiate the invoice upload process
+1 - Upload Invoices: section is where you can initiate the invoice upload process

 2 - Invoice Upload History: displays a list of all past invoices that have been uploaded